5 types of moving companies

 Which is right for your next relocation?

-Even though moving rates have been low in recent years, according to our 2023 survey, 35% of American adults think their current cost of living might push them to move to a different state.
-Hiring a moving company can relieve some of the stress of relocating, but not all movers operate in the same way or provide the same services.
+Even though moving rates have been low in recent years, a 2024 survey found that 35% of American adults said their current cost of living was making them consider moving to a different state.
+Hiring a moving company can help ease the stress of relocating, but not all movers provide the same services or specialize in the same types of moves.

 Most moving companies perform similar services — typically, the most notable difference is the distance of moves they handle.
-A local moving company may not be equipped to handle an international move, for instance, and a corporate mover will have expertise in issues that arise when moving businesses but not residential households.
+A local moving company may not be equipped to handle an international move, for instance, and a corporate mover will have expertise in issues that arise when moving businesses.

 1. Long-distance/interstate movers